githubdoe/DFTFringe/README.md

 cmake --build ./build_armadillo -j4
 ```

-It's important that Armadillo known the path to Lapack to work correctly.
+It's important that Armadillo knows the path to Lapack to work correctly.
 Here we use CMAKE_PREFIX_PATH but you can also add it to your Path or use other methods.

 ### Option B: getting DLLs from official installer

 First you need to get the header files for each dependency.
-Than follow [this](https://github.com/githubdoe/DFTFringe?tab=readme-ov-file#option-c-copying-from-release) to copy the necessary DLLs from release to your build folder.
+Then follow [this](https://github.com/githubdoe/DFTFringe?tab=readme-ov-file#option-c-copying-from-release) to copy the necessary DLLs from release to your build folder.

 #### Build OpenCV
 :writing_hand: Work in progress (planned for this PR) :writing_hand: